MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-process.md

 > [!NOTE]
-> - The chart displays an environment-wide report over unattended capacity consumption.
+> - The current chart displays an environment-wide report over unattended capacity consumption (it does not distinguish the user's machines consumption from others' machines consumption)
+> - This distinction will be added with the manual allocation of Unattended RPA capacity to the machine in Q2 2024

 <br/><br/>